arviz-devs/arviz/GOVERNANCE.md

-The Project is formally affiliated with the 501c3 NumFOCUS Foundation ([http://numfocus.org](http://numfocus.org)),  NumFOCUS is the only legal entity that has a formal relationship with the project (see Institutional Partners section below).
+The Project is formally affiliated with the 501c3 NumFOCUS Foundation ([http://numfocus.org](http://numfocus.org)),  NumFOCUS is the only legal entity that has a formal relationship with the project.

 ### Governance